 Also, The Sporting News, while being careful not to identify Bierbauer by name, clearly was referring to him when it labeled a certain Pittsburgh infielder a “shirker” in its September 14, 1895 issue.
 “There is one oldtimer in the Pittsburg Club who has often been accused of laying back, that is, when the club was away,”7 TSN wrote, claiming that home fans were unaware of how ardently he dodged hard hit balls and sliding runners.
 Still, he retained his regular post the following spring and was off to his best start in several seasons when he injured his ankle sliding in a game against Cincinnati on July 3, 1896, and had to be removed from the field by ambulance.
 Initially thought to be just badly sprained, the ankle turned out to be broken, shelving him for duration of the campaign.
 The bitter irony was that Bierbauer was seriously hurt as a baserunner rather than as a fielder in the very sort of play that he had lived in mortal fear of ever since his first serious injury in 1891.

 The following March, satisfied that Dick Padden, who had filled in at second the previous year after Bierbauer’s injury, could do the job as well as Bierbauer and for less money, Pittsburgh sold the veteran second baseman to St. Louis for probably little more than the waiver price.
 Loath at first to report to the dreary “Done Browns,” Bierbauer finally relented when outfielder Tommy Dowd threatened to take over at second base, but the ex-Pirate then jumped the team in early May while it was in Louisville and claimed he preferred to play in an outlaw league near his home in Erie.
 He recanted the following spring and opened the 1898 season at second base for St. Louis but parted company with the Browns after going hitless in his first four games, and played outlaw ball for the rest of the season.
 Bierbauer returned to the minor league ranks in the 1899 Western League and the following year hit just .229 for three different teams after the loop was renamed the American League.
 He then spent a season and a fraction in the Eastern League before playing out the string in 1902 with Troy of the New York State League.
-Returning to Erie, he worked as a molder for several years with interruptions to manage clubs in Canadian minor leagues in 1911 and again in 1915.
-Upon leaving the game permanently, he took a job as a night watchman at the Oden Stove factory in Erie.
+Returning to Erie, he worked as a molder for several years and then took a job as a night watchman at the Oden Stove factory in Erie.
+Bierbauer’s son, Louis Jr., meanwhile played minor league ball for five years, mostly in Canada, before his career was derailed by a broken ankle early in the 1915 season.

 Bierbauer died at his Erie home on January 31, 1923, of pneumonia.
 A quarter of a century later sportswriter Bill Stern launched a tale that Bierbauer was the father of Elsie Janis, a vaudeville headliner from the age of eleven who grew into a famed Hollywood screenwriter, actress and composer.
 Even some officials of the Pirates club were gulled despite Stern’s reputation for being less than a paragon of reliability, until it emerged that her father was a man named John Bierbower and she had been born in Columbus, Ohio.
 Nonetheless, many of the “Find a Grave” sites on the Internet still list her father as Lou Bierbauer.